 7. Maldives is a Muslim country and Islam is the state religion.
 Women are mostly seen sporting hijabs.
 Food is strictly halal and alcohol is banned (except in a the privately owned resorts).
 Most of the shops are closed during prayer timings and there are plenty of mosques.
 Some mosques are so beautiful that they are tourist spots

 8. Fishing and tourism industry are naturally the main sources of income.
 People of Maldives are used to seeing tourists and are courteous.
 Appropriate dressing is recommended considering Maldivian’s traditional Muslim culture

 9. Dhivehi is the local language and it has its own script

 10. Finally, beaches are what most people come to Maldives for.
 It should be noted that there aren’t many natural beaches on Maldivian islands.
 But the ones that are there are beyond the word exquisite.
 It’s very difficult to make out if a beach is natural or man-made.
 The water is turquoise and the tides from the Laccadive (Lakshadweep) Sea meeting the elegantly lavish white sand is something one can see for hours.
-Vilimale has a natural beach perfect for lazing around and some water sports.
-While Hulhumale features a man-made one, more suitable for scuba diving.
+Vilimale has a natural beach perfect for lazing around.
+It also has some water sports.
+Hulhumale features a man-made beach, more suitable for scuba diving.
 Sunsets on the beach are beyond words can explain